Hiking in Aoraki / Mt. Cook National Park

 At Hooker Lake, we stopped and enjoyed our snacks and stuck our feet in the ice-cold water.

-A few of the other hikers used the opportunity to go for a quick swim and posed for photos standing on the small icebergs drifting on the lake.
+A few other hikers used the opportunity for a quick swim and posed for photos standing on the small icebergs drifting on the lake.
 We were not quite as adventurous but enjoyed watching younger spirits at play.

 The weather for our mid-February hike at the Hooker Valley Track was sublime, clear skies, windy, but very pleasant.
 Toward the end of the hike, we dug out our sweaters when the sun dipped down behind the mountains.